mishyjari/the-board-cli/README.md

 Menus are navigated via text input: simply select the letter in front of the desired option to move into sub menus and forms.
 Core functionality includes viewing all tickets, clients, and couriers, divided into pending/assigned/complete and active/inactive, all packages by client or courier, flags for late tickets, and individual search.
 You can create, view, edit, or delete tickets, clients, and couriers.

+  *---- This project is licensed under the terms of the MIT license. ----*